[Article was updated on 23.3.2020]

 Failed Render Boss Free Trial Review [23.03.2020 Update]

 So as I built ma render rig, I immediately installed Render Boss free trial version.
-It was very convenient since free trial last two weeks and I just have a footage ready to be rendered.
+It was very convenient since the free trial last two weeks and I just have footage ready to be rendered.
 Plenty of time to consider if Render Boss was worth my money.

 Installation was very easy as there are plenty of video resources on their homepage.
 I also didn’t have to fiddle with After Effects since the plugins installed itself automatically by the installer.